The 12 Scariest and Most Dangerous Roads in the World

 Dangers: Extreme weather, poor visibility, difficult terrain, steep grades, isolation, wildlife

 Also known as the North Slope Hall Road, the James Dalton Highway is a road used by truckers, especially those who travel to and from the Prudhoe Bay oil fields on the north slope of Alaska.
 In fact, the road supports the Trans-Alaska Pipeline System.

 The Highway is 414 miles long, paved in places, but about three-fourths of it is not.
-There are no medical facilities along the road, though three towns exist along the way.
-It’s advised that anyone traveling the road should bring survival gear.
+There are no medical facilities along the road, and only three towns exist along the way.
+It’s advised that anyone traveling the road should bring survival gear and plenty of supplies.
 Interestingly, the TV reality show, Ice Road Truckers, has many episodes dramatizing the rigors of traveling on this deadly, primitive road.

-The preferred time to travel on the road is winter, when the ground and water are frozen, making travel somewhat easier.
+The preferred time to travel on the road is winter, when the ground and water are frozen, making travel somewhat easier (though you still have heavy snow, ice, and extremely low visibility to contend with).
 But during July and August, when it tends to rain a lot, the road becomes a monstrous quagmire, leading to traffic jams miles long.
 Only the most rugged 4X4 vehicles can manage this muddy beast.
-To make matters even worse, people get so bored during these traffic jams, they’ve been known to rob each other!
+To make matters even worse, people get so bored during these traffic jams that they’ve been known to rob each other to pass the time!

 4. Guoliang Tunnel Road (China)